rascal5818/js_filterable_list/README.md

 # Javascript Filterable List
-A simple filterable list built using Javascript and HTML
+A filterable list built using Javascript and HTML

 ![](demo.gif)